 - Penal Code 207 PC – kidnapping.

-What Factors Must Be Proven for a Cyberstalking Conviction?
+What Factors Must Be Proven?

 To be convicted of cyberstalking, the prosecutor has to prove all the elements of the crime (CALCRIM 1301) beyond a reasonable doubt, which include: